JasonKewnayFJ/ReCall/README.md

-# 📝 ReCall — Clipboard History
+📝 ReCall — Clipboard History

-ReCall is a lightweight and utilitarian Windows app that saves everything you copy.
-It helps prevent loss of data from the clipboard.
+ReCall is a lightweight and utilitarian Windows application that keeps everything you've copied.
+It helps prevent losing data from the clipboard.

-## 🔍 Problem
+🔍 Problem

-You copy important text, accidentally overwrite it — and the needed data is lost.
+You copied an important text, accidentally overwrote it — and the needed content was gone.
-The clipboard only holds one value, and everything before it disappears.
+The clipboard stores only one value, and everything before it disappears.

-## ✅ Solution
+✅ Solution

-ReCall saves the full clipboard history and lets you quickly get back to the entries you need.
+ReCall saves the full clipboard history and allows you to quickly return to previous entries.

----

-## 🚀 Features
+🚀 Features

-📌 History — everything you copied stays in the app
+📌 History — everything you’ve copied stays in the app

 🧠 Current value — what’s currently in the clipboard

-🕓 Previous value — what was before it
+🕓 Previous value — what was there before

-🧾 Full list — all entries in a convenient feed
+🧾 Full list — all entries in a convenient timeline

----

-## 🖱️ Controls
+🖱️ Controls

-🔘 Left-click on an entry — instantly restores it to the clipboard 📥 Hide — minimizes the app to the background
+🔘 LMB on an entry — instantly restores it to the clipboard

+📥 Hide — minimizes the app to the background

-❌ Exit — closes the app
+❌ Exit — fully closes the app

 🧊 Ctrl + Shift + R — global hotkey to open the app

----

-## 🛠️ Details
+🛠️ Highlights

-Runs on any Windows PC
+Works on any Windows PC

-Lightweight and runs silently in the background Minimalist interface without clutter
+Low resource usage and runs in the background
-Does not use cloud services, third-party tools, or telemetry

----
+Minimalist interface without clutter

+No cloud, no third-party services, no telemetry

-## 📦 Updates
+📦 Updates

-I built ReCall for myself and use it daily.
+I created ReCall for myself and use it daily.
-At this stage, the functionality fully satisfies me.
+At this point, its functionality fully satisfies me.

-However, if you have ideas to improve the UX — write me an email.
+However, if you have ideas to improve the UX — feel free to email me.
-If the suggestion makes sense, I’ll gladly implement it.
+If the suggestion is reasonable — I’ll gladly implement it.

----

-> **ReCall** создан, чтобы ты больше никогда не терял важную информацию. Просто скопировал — и она осталась с тобой.
+ReCall is made so you never lose important information again.
+Just copy — and it stays with you.